Battle of Ong Thanh: Aftermath

-The battle at Ong Thanh was a costly affair for the soldiers of the 2/28th Infantry.
+The battle at Ong Thanh was a costly affair for the 2/28th Infantry.
 During two hours of fighting the battalion lost 64 men killed, including Allen and every member of the Battalion Command Group, as well as 75 wounded and two missing.
 For their efforts in the battle, 13 American soldiers were awarded the Silver Star, while Allen and Welch received the Distinguished Service Cross.
-Forward Observer Second Lieutenant Harold B. Durham, who was attached to the battalion on the day from the 15th Field Artillery Regiment, was posthumously awarded the Medal of Honor for his heroic actions.
+Forward Observer Second lieutenant Harold B. Durham, who was attached to the battalion on the day from the 15th Field Artillery Regiment, was posthumously awarded the Medal of Honor for his heroic actions.
 The soldiers of Companies A and D, 2/28th Infantry were sent back to their Base Camp at Lai Khe to adjust to the losses they had suffered, and to be kept away from enemy activity.

 Despite the losses that had been inflicted on the 2nd Battalion by the VC, the U.S. military told the media that the fight at Ong Thanh had resulted in a major American victory.
-General Hay initially portrayed Ong Thanh as an American victory and cited 101 enemy dead in the battle.
+Hay initially portrayed Ong Thanh as an American victory and cited 101 enemy dead in the battle.
 However, American veterans who survived the ordeals of the battle were adamant they were ambushed and defeated by the VC 271st Regiment.
 The estimate of 101 enemy dead officially provided by the U.S. military was likely much inflated to emphasize the scale of the 'American victory'.
-For retired U.S. Army Brigadier General James E. Shelton, who was then a major and served as an Operations Officer with the 2/28th Infantry, the lack of reliable intelligence and overconfidence on the part of Allen as the battalion commander, were some of the factors that led to the disastrous outcome in the Ong Thanh battle.
+For retired U.S. Army Brigadier general James E. Shelton, who was then a major and served as an Operations Officer with the 2/28th Infantry, the lack of reliable intelligence and overconfidence on the part of Allen as the battalion commander, were some of the factors that led to the disastrous outcome in the Ong Thanh battle.
 Furthermore, the soldiers under Allen's command lacked fighting experience, whereas the VC of the 9th Division were tough and experienced light infantry.
 The 271st Regiment, after their victory at Ong Thanh, withdrew back towards their base area near the Cambodian border.